 Is steampunk more than gears and goggles?
 According to Pablo Vazquez, “We can’t ignore that even though the name began as a joke, we are punks through and through.”

-Writing for Tor.com‘s steampunk week, Vazquez tries to postulate steampunk as an anticapitalist “revolutionary spectacle” that’s able to fill the “something” that’s supposedly missing from our worldview today.
+Writing for Tor.com, Vazquez tries to postulate steampunk as an anticapitalist “revolutionary spectacle” that is able to fill the “something” he feels is missing from our world today.

 Often when one reads of the Jazz Age, the term is limited to the 1920s.
 But there’s a relatively young philosophy known as dieselpunk that is trying to keep the glory of the Jazz Age alive.